EvaJF/continual_tuto/README.md

 __Set-up__

-To get started with the tutorial, clone this repository.
+To get started with the tutorial, clone this repository and create a virtual environment with either [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [pip](https://python-guide-pt-br.readthedocs.io/fr/latest/dev/virtualenvs.html).
+The name of the environment is "cil".

 ```bash
 git clone git@github.com:EvaJF/continual_tuto.git
 cd continual_tuto
 ````

-Create a virtual environment with either [pip](https://python-guide-pt-br.readthedocs.io/fr/latest/dev/virtualenvs.html) or with [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+Conda version:
 ```bash
 conda create --name cil --file requirements.txt
 conda activate cil
 ```
-or
+Pip version:
 ```bash
 python -m venv cil
 source cil/bin/activate
 pip install -r requirements.txt
 ```

-We will use popular image datasets such as MNIST, Oxford-Flowers-102 and Food-101.
+TODO : updated version of requirements files

+__Repository structure__

+The folders :
+* `ckp` : where we will store model checkpoints
-In the `data` folder, we will store images and their vector representations computed with an encoder, e.g. when choosing Food-101 dataset :
+* `data` : where we will store images and their vector representations computed with an encoder, e.g. when using the Food-101 dataset :
     - the data will be downladed under `data/food-101`,
     - the image representations computed using a ResNet18 network pretrained on the ImageNet-1k dataset will be stored under `data/features/food-101/resnet18_in1k/`.
-Data/features will be downloaded in the next steps.
+NB : Data will be downloaded in the next steps.

-__Basic prediction pipeline__
+* `logs` : where we will store the results of our experiments there
+* `methods` : incremental learning algorithms
+* `utils_tuto` : utility functions for the tutorial e.g. dataloaders and performance metrics.

+The training scripts :
+* to do add list and description

+__Basic training and inference pipeline of an image classification model__

 <img src="media/pred_pipeline.png" alt="prediction pipeline">

+See script `joint_expe.py` for an example : training a classifier on the MNIST dataset.
+This will be our starting point for the next experiments.

+TODO : detailed comment on joint expe
+* dataset an data loader
+* model, optimizer, scheduler
+* training loop

 ## 2. The incremental learning framework